Skip to main content

 To make a namespace private:

-1. Find the * read grant for the namespace using GET /user-access?namespace=org.ab.
+1. Find the * read grant for the namespace using GET /api/calm/namespaces/org.ab/user-access.

 Once removed, only users with explicit grants — or a write/admin grant on an ancestor — can access that namespace.